suikan4github/kaiten-yaki/INSTALL.md

 ## Third stage: Finalizing
 After GUI/TUI installer quits without rebooting, the final part of the install process automatically starts.

 In this section, Kaiten-yaki put the encryption key of the LUKS volume into the ramfs initial stage to allow the Linux kernel to decrypt the LUKS partition which contains root logical volume.
-So, the system will ask you passphrase only once when GRUB starts.
+Thus, the system will ask you passphrase only once when GRUB starts.

 You can reboot the system if you see the "Ready to reboot" message on the console.